manifold-systems/manifold/manifold-js/README.md

 java, the use of Java classes from javascript, as well as the creation of type-safe javascript expressions for use in Java as a scripting layer.

-This library is sponsored and supported by [Guidewire Software](http://www.guidewire.com)

 ## Javascript Program Support

 Manifold.js makes standard ES5-style Javascript programs available as types in Java.